akitak1290/bdcard/bdaygen/README.md

 ### Authentication
 Use Firebase Auth to handles user authentication.
-This also enable popup sign in with Google, GitHub, and others.
+This also enable popup sign in with Google, or as an anonymous user.

 ### Web client
 A NextJS application to let user to sign in,